 For more information, please contact Tiffany Speir, Long Range & Strategic Planning Manager, at [email protected].

-The Planning Commission will hear from a series of subject matter experts about the 2024 Periodic Review beginning on September 21, 2022 and continuing into 2023.
+The Planning Commission has been hearing from a series of subject matter experts about the 2024 Periodic Review beginning on September 21, 2022 and continuing into 2024.
 You can view the Planning Commission meeting materials as they are published here.
 You can watch the meetings live or after the fact here.

 *3/1/23: Housing Needs Assessment; Racially Disparate Impacts; Equity in All Elements.
 Watch the meeting here.